CodeNow/charon/README.md

 ;; MSG SIZE  rcvd: 28
 ```

 It is important to note that charon will **never** attempt to resolve domain names that do not map to internal containers.
 It literally filters all domains that do not match the appropriate pattern before attempting to resolve names.
-If the server is not provided with a single name to be resolved, the server will bypass any resolution attempts, and output a warning in the logs:
+If the server is not provided with at least one internal container name to resolved, it will bypass any resolution attempts and output a warning:

 ```
 charon:query:warning No internal container domain names given, skipping.
 ```

 Finally, Charon only supports the resolution of `A` records, since other types of records do not make sense in the context of container-to-container ip resolution.
-This means charon will ignore question types when resolving names.
+This means charon *ignores question types* when resolving names.
 If in the future we may require support for other types of records (e.g. `CNAME`).

 ### Testing & Linting